-When viewspec j is on, no Content Analyzer searching is done.
-This is the default state; every statement in the output (branch, plex, display screen, etc.) will be printed.
+(branch, plex, display screen, etc.) will be printed.
 Note that i, j, and k are mutually exclusive.

-Notes on the use of Content Analyzer filters:

-Some NLS commands are always affected by the current viewspecs (including i,j, or k):

-Output

-Jump (in DNLS)

-Print (in TNLS)

-Most NLS commands ignore the Content Analyzer in their editing.
-The following BASE subsystem commands offer the option of specifying viewspecs, or "Filters", (which may turn on the Content Analyzer) which apply only for the purpose of that one command and affect what statements the command works on (only those statements which pass the filter will be copied, moved, etc.; structure will be adjusted):
+Notes on the use of Content Analyzer filters: Some NLS commands are always affected by the current viewspecs (including i,j, or k): Output Jump (in DNLS) Print (in TNLS) Most NLS commands ignore the Content Analyzer in their The following BASE subsystem commands offer the editina. option of specifying viewspecs, or "Filters", (which may turn on the Content Analyzer) which apply only for the purpose of that one command and affect what statements the command works on (only those statements which pass the filter will be copied, moved, etc.; structure will be adjusted): Copy Delete Move Substitute At this point, it would be wise to practice until you become proficient at Content Analyzer patterns.
+You might begin by trying to use some of the patterns given in the above examples. and then try writing a few patterns of your own.

-Delete

-Move

-Substitute

-At this point, it would be wise to practice until you become proficient at Content Analyzer patterns.
-You might begin by trying to use some of the patterns given in the above examples, and then try writing a few patterns of your own.
 These patterns are both a useful NLS tool and a basic component of many L10 programs.
 We further recommend that you contact ARC via your architect before you begin the next part.

-3d 4 a

-3d 5a

-PART TWO: Introduction to L10 Programming

-Section 1: Content Analyzer Programs

-When you specify a Content Analyzer Pattern, the PROGRAMS subsystem constructs a program which looks for the pattern in each statement and only displays the statement if the pattern matching succeeds.
+PART TWO: Introduction to L10 Programming Section 1: Content Analyzer Programs Introduction When you specify a Content Analyzer Pattern, the PROGRAMS subsystem constructs a program which looks for the pattern in each statement and only displays the statement if the pattern matching succeeds.
 You can gain more control and do more things if you build the program yourself.
 The program will be used just like the simple pattern program and has many of the same limitations.
 Programs are written in NLS just like any other text file.
 They then can be converted to executable code by a compiler.
 This code resides (or is loaded) in your programs buffer space; it can be instituted as the current Content Analyzer filter program like a Content Analyzer Pattern.

-Program Structure

-If you specify a Content Analyzer Pattern, NLS compiles a small program that looks like this (with the word "pattern" standing for whatever you typed in):

-PROGRAM name

-(name) PROCEDURE;

-IF FIND pattern THEN RETURN(TRUE) ELSE RETURN(FALSE);

-FINISH

-L10 programs must begin with a header statement, the word PROGRAM (all caps) followed by the name of the first procedure to be executed (all lower-case).
+Program Structure If you specify a Content Analyzer Pattern, NLS compiles a small program that looks like this (with the word "pattern" standing for whatever you typed in): PROGRAM name (name) PROCEDURE; IF FIND pattern THEN RETURN(TRUE) ELSE RETURN(FALSE); END.
+FINISH L10 programs must begin with a header statement, the word PROGRAM (all caps) followed by the name of the first procedure to be executed (all lower-case).
 This name is also the name of the program.
 If the program is being compiled into a file (to be described at the end of this section), the word FILE should be substituted for the word PROGRAM.
 E.g.